 How old is your roof?

-If the roof is in the new and middle years of its use, then go for a repair.
+If the roof is in the early and middle years of its use, then go for a repair.
 But, if it goes beyond 50 years, then long term roof replacement will benefit you a lot more.

 How urgent is the problem?